 git ls-remote <url of git repository>.

-If your build configuration has more then one VCS root which support for branch remote-run and you push changes to both of them, TeamCity will start several personal builds with changes from one VCS root each.
+If your build configuration has more than one VCS root which support branch remote-run, and you push changes to all of them, TeamCity will start several personal builds with changes from one VCS root each.